skorasaurus/cleboundaries/README.md

 contents:

 2014wardboundaries.osm
-Boundaries were revised and passed by City Council in April 2014.
+The Boundaries were passed by City Council in April 2014.

-You can obtain the proposed boundaries that were publically released in March 2013 by viewing my commit history and using the 2014wardboundaries-proposed.osm file.

 2014wardboundaries.shp
 Same as 2014wardboundaries.osm as a SHP.

 2014wardboundaries.geojson
 Same as 2014wardboundaries.osm as geojson.

+Proposed Boundaries for 2014 were first released in March 2013.
+Through City Council deliberations, they were changed before they became official and passed into law.
+You can find these boundaries by viewing my commit history, specifically the .osm files.

 boundaries-proposed
 - tilemill project of the styled ward boundaries